Skip to content

 Introduction

 The .gdextension file in your project contains the instructions for how to load the GDExtension.
 The instructions are separated into specific sections.
 This page should give you a quick overview of the different options available to you.
-For an introduction how to get started with GDExtensions take a look at the GDExtension C++ example.
+For an introduction how to get started with C++ (godot-cpp), take a look at the Getting started.

 Configuration section